shelbaum/scotus-search/README.md

 * If you'd like to search for a name with and without a diacritic, or both capitalized and uncapitalized, you can enclose the possible characters in brackets: e.g. "Cu[eé]llar" will return both "Cuellar" and "Cuéllar", and "[Bb]rief" will return both "Brief" and "brief".
 * If you have a name that might appear at the start of other words (e.g., "Ho" appears in "House", "Honor",...), put "\\\b" at the end of the term (e.g. "Ho\\\b").
 This searches for those characters followed by a word boundary, like a space, comma, or period.
 You can also put this at the beginning of the word if needed, but since the terms are case-sensitive, that probably won't be necessary (e.g., "Ho" will <i>not</i> match "ghost").

-These special search options work because the search function actually searches for each term as a regular expression - a pattern of characters described with special notation.
-I think the brackets and word boundary will be the only regular expression features needed, but if you'd like to learn more about them or craft more complex search terms, https://www.regular-expressions.info/ has an excellent tutorial and reference material.
+These search options work because the search function reads each term as a regular expression - a pattern of characters described with special notation.
+The brackets and word boundary should be the only regular expression features needed, but if you'd like to learn more about them or craft more complex search terms, https://www.regular-expressions.info/ has an excellent tutorial and reference material.

 ### Weird Stuff
 The opinion text provided by the CourtListener API is just one long string containing everything printed on the page - the main text, footnotes, headers, and footers - with no divisions between them.
 So if you get a result that's in a footnote, or near the end or beginning of a page, the snippet shown in the results will look a little weird.
 It might include something like "Cite as: 592 U. S. \____ (2020) 3 SOTOMAYOR, J., dissenting" in the middle of a sentence.
 That's because it just displays the matched term plus the 150 characters on either side - which might include the page header or part of the footnote on the preceding page.
 If you'd like a larger snippet to be shown, edit line 93 in **home.html** accordingly; e.g., changing it to read `...[match[0]-200:match[1]+200]...` will make it show the 200 characters on either side of the term.